YicongHong/Thinking-VLN/README.md

 #### 6 - Using Objects

 Objects in R2R-VLN? **Too sparse and too noisy**.
-Apart from [AreYouLooking](https://arxiv.org/abs/1906.00347) and [Entity-Graph](https://arxiv.org/abs/2010.09304), I can't think of any other work that exploit objects in [Matterport3D](https://niessner.github.io/Matterport/) environment (important landmarks mentioned in [R2R](https://arxiv.org/abs/1711.07280) instructions). :thinking: We believe objects in instructions are extremely important because they "*allowing the agent to be aware of the exact progress of completing the instruction, providing strong localization signals to the agent in the environment and clarifying ambiguity for choosing a direction.*" ---[Entity-Graph](https://arxiv.org/abs/2010.09304).
+Apart from [AreYouLooking](https://arxiv.org/abs/1906.00347) and [Entity-Graph](https://arxiv.org/abs/2010.09304), I can't think of any other work that exploit objects in [Matterport3D](https://niessner.github.io/Matterport/) environment (important landmarks mentioned in [R2R](https://arxiv.org/abs/1711.07280) instructions). :thinking: We believe objects in instructions are extremely important because they "*allowing the agent to be aware of the exact progress of completing the instruction, providing strong localization signals to the agent in the environment and clarifying ambiguity for choosing a direction... use them for progress monitoring, instance tracking or reward shaping in reinforcement learning.*" ---[Entity-Graph](https://arxiv.org/abs/2010.09304).
 Feels like we should be able to design lots of interesting learning objectives based on objects.

 It is too difficult for the network to learn the sparse, diverse and noisy object features only using the small [R2R dataset](https://arxiv.org/abs/1711.07280).
-Even for the [REVERIE dataset](https://arxiv.org/abs/1904.10151), where the object positions are given, is still hard.
+Even for the [REVERIE dataset](https://arxiv.org/abs/1904.10151), where the object positions are given, it is still hard.
 One way to get around this problem, as in [AreYouLooking](https://arxiv.org/abs/1906.00347) and [Entity-Graph](https://arxiv.org/abs/2010.09304), is to use the word embeddings of the detected object labels instead of the object features.
 Such method also facilitates the attention to find out the correspondence between instruction and visual objects.

 HOWEVER, maybe we don't need to worry about regional features at all, perhaps ResNet scene features already captured the salient objects, such as bathtub in bathroom, oven in kitchen and TV in livingroom. :sweat_smile::sweat_smile::sweat_smile:

+Another very interesting finding in [Entity-Graph](https://arxiv.org/abs/2010.09304) is that "*there exists a large difference between the subset of unseen samples (a unique 10%) solved by our graph networks with objects and the subset (another unique 8%) solved by our graph networks without objects.*" Feels like too large to be noise, wondering if we can train a single network to solve all these samples.

+(PDF) Language and Visual Entity Relationship Graph for Agent Navigation.
+Available from: https://www.researchgate.net/publication/344738478_Language_and_Visual_Entity_Relationship_Graph_for_Agent_Navigation [accessed Mar 12 2021].*"

 - Are You Looking?
 Grounding to Multiple Modalities in Vision-and-Language Navigation
   - Ronghang Hu et al., ACL 2019. [ [paper](https://arxiv.org/abs/1906.00347) ]
 - Language and Visual Entity Relationship Graph for Agent Navigation
   - Yicong Hong et al., NeurIPS 2020. [ [paper](https://arxiv.org/abs/2010.09304) | [code](https://github.com/YicongHong/Entity-Graph-VLN)  ]

 <!--[ [paper]() | [code]() | [project page]() ]-->
 -----------------------